Understanding Domestic Violence Better and the Helplines available

 ECONOMIC ABUSE – This is when the abuser has access to the victim’s assets and they tend to control it.
 The abuser will separate the victim from her finance by not providing enough resources or money.
 They do this so that the victim gets to depend on the abuser for anything and everything.
 Examples include, victim is not allowed to create a bank account; forced to give away their pay check; threatening to not give money while arguing.

 EMOTIONAL ABUSE – This is when the abuser puts emotional trauma on the victim but insulting them or causing them distress.
 In our nation, this form of abuse is very common between parents and children.
-Examples include disrespecting someone, calling names, degrading someone in public etc. which might cause emotional pain to the victim.
+Examples include disrespecting someone, marital rape, calling names, degrading someone in public etc. which might cause emotional pain to the victim.